 Even if feminists’ infants survive this horrible ordeal, imagine the damage it does to them psychologically.
 Western nations need laws to protect babies from this abuse.
 Police should charge suspected mothers with manslaughter.
 Remember that these “mothers” are the same people who insist child discipline is cruel!

-Avoid mollycoddling your child by insisting it has noiseless surrounds in which to doze.
+Avoid mollycoddling your child by insisting it has noiseless surroundings in which to doze.
 “Shhh, the baby is sleeping,” should never be uttered unless people are screaming right next to it.
-When a youngster grows up in a dome of silence, he or she is condemned to go through life finding noiselessness before napping.
+When a youngster grows up in a dome of silence, they are condemned to go through life finding noiselessness before napping.
 Let the child snooze near activity in the house.
 It will learn to sleep during even the noisiest times.
-Waking up when a pin drops might have some advantages if you are 007 the spy, but for most people, it will create a problem with insomnia.
+Waking up when a pin drops might have some advantages if you are 007 the spy, but it will create a problem with insomnia for most people.
 A lifetime of good sleep will add years to a person’s lifespan.

 We now skip to when your children begin to make conscious decisions to break the rules.
-By two they are usually walking about, talking and learning practices.
-When you notice an ankle biter deliberately doing something they know is wrong, you need to act.
-These days most Western mothers will smile and kiss the child, hug it and say, “Now, now, we must not throw the cup on the tiles,” but that teaches the child to throw cups on the tiles.
+By two, they are usually walking about, learning, and practicing talking.
+When you notice an ankle-biter deliberately doing something they know is wrong, you need to act.
+These days most Western mothers will smile and kiss the child, hug it, and say, “Now, now, we must not throw the cup on the tiles,” but that teaches the child to throw cups on the tiles.

 Once again, this is not about mistakes.
 If a nipper is strolling across the floor on wobbly legs and accidentally brushes against a cup on the coffee table, knocking it to the floor, there is no problem since it was not intentional.
 You pick up the container, say, “Careful Johnny,” and place it back on the table.

 Do not hug him or laugh, as he may decide it is a good thing to knock over crockery.
-“Careful Johnny,” should be said with that solemn, low tone that he has learned to associate with warnings.
-He may look at the cup and blink, and laugh out loud, but you should remain serious.
+“Careful Johnny” should be said with that solemn, low tone that he has learned to associate with warnings.
+He may look at the cup, blink, and laugh out loud, but you should remain serious.

 Deliberate action is different.
-For instance, if he reached for the cup, you would say, “Uh-uh, no-o,” in that same low rumbling warning sound, while shaking your head from left to right.
+For instance, if Johnny reached for the cup, you would say, “Uh-uh, no-o,” in that same low rumbling warning sound while shaking your head from left to right.
 If he continues to reach for it, pick the cup up and slap the table lightly, saying, “No!” firmly.
 He might look offended and hurt, but that is fine.

 Johnny might spy the cup in half an hour and decide to take another run at it.
 He glances at you, eyes the target, and begins wobbling over to the table with his hand stretched out eagerly.